joseangelbarrera/JS_PROMISES/README.md

-# JS_PROMISES

-This repository collet some exercises completed with [Nuria Escude](https://github.com/nuriaescude) from [nodeschool](https://github.com/stevekane/promise-it-wont-hurt) about ECMAScript 2015 prmosises
+This repository collet some exercises about ECMAScript 2015 prmosises completed with [Nuria Escude](https://github.com/nuriaescude).
+You can see the complete ist of exercises on [nodeschool](https://github.com/stevekane/promise-it-wont-hurt).

 # Promises in javascript